H-4 EAD FAQs

 What is the fastest way to obtain H-4 status so that an EAD may be processed as soon as possible?

 An H-1B holder’s spouse with evidence of the marriage and the H-1B status may apply outside the U.S. at a consulate to obtain an H-4 visa stamp in his or her passport.
 Depending on the specific immigration history of an applicant and on the particular consulate, this process can take a few weeks or more if there are delays.
+Once the H-4 is issued, the applicant must return to the U.S. to apply for the EAD after entry.

 What type of documentary evidence needs to be submitted to support eligibility for the EAD?